 timpani (two players, eight timpani, a third player using two of the drums in the final movement)

-several snare drums
+several snare drumsbass drum

 glockenspiel